TeddyLoid: Career

 In 2016, TeddyLoid was the fifth most-listened-to Japanese artist outside of Japan on Spotify.
 In 2018, he worked with virtual YouTuber Kizuna AI to produce the single "melty world", which he later remixed himself in 2020 to create a "black" version of the title to sound like it was sung by Kizuna AI's cynical alternate ego, Kizuna AI Black.
+In 2016, he debuted in Australia, headlining for the popular Anime Rave Event, Neko Nation.

-February 17, 2018, TeddyLoid made his first American performance in Milwaukee, Wisconsin as a DJ for a concert at Anime Milwaukee.
+February 17, 2018, TeddyLoid made his first American performance in Milwaukee, Wisconsin, as a DJ for a concert at Anime Milwaukee..

+He returns to Australia in 2026 for the collaboration Neko Nation and Mirai Nights tour in Brisbane and Sydney.

-In 2021, he began collaborating with fellow DJ and producer, Giga.
+In 2021, he began collaborating with music producer Giga, who consider themselves to have opposite strengths, with Giga composing delicate melodies and precise tracks and Teddyloid composing dynamic sounds over a wide range of genres.
 Their first major song together was "Odo", a single for Ado.
 Their other collaborations include "The Struggle is Real" (feat.
 Meme Tokyo), "KIKIKAIKAI" (feat.
 Yuzu), "Let's End the World" (feat.
 Mori Calliope), "Desperate" (feat.
 LOLUET), "Show" (also feat.
 Ado), “Clutch” (feat.
 Irregular Dice), "Let Me Battle" (feat.
 9Lana), "Go-Getters" (also featuring Mori Calliope), "ULTRA C" (feat.
 Kagamine Rin & Len), "Knock It Out!" (feat.
 Amane Kanata), "POW POW" (feat.
 ELSEE), "Upboomboom" (feat.
 MYERA), "Act" (feat.
 Daoko), "Pikaaan!" (feat.
-Rina Matsuda & Hikaru Morita of Sakurazaka46) and “Awake” (feat.
-Hoshimachi Suisei).
+Rina Matsuda & Hikaru Morita of Sakurazaka46), "Awake" (feat.
+Hoshimachi Suisei) and "Violetta" (feat.
+Chogakusei).

 In 2022, he made his debut in the rhythm game Arcaea with the song "Defection", with DELTA on vocals for the pack Final Verdict.
-In 2024, he released "Gimme Dat" on Tokyo Machine's label CHOMPO.
-In 2025, he contributed to the original soundtrack of the Netflix original series Glass Heart.
+In 2024, he released "Gimme Dat" on Tokyo Machine's label CHOMPO and produced two arrangements for the soundtrack of the game Shadow Generations.
+In 2025, he contributed to the original soundtrack of the Netflix original series Glass Heart, and composed the soundtrack for the anime series Tojima Wants to Be a Kamen Rider.